 A process by which two or more parties, through a written agreement, agree to place certain instruments, assets, or property with a third party for temporary possession until certain conditions are fulfilled.
 The holdings are then delivered to a designated party upon completion.

 The total of all property, personal and real, a person has at the time of death.

 A listing contract in which the owner appoints a real estate broker as the exclusive agent for a designated term.
 The broker must sell the property on the owner’s stated terms, and the owner agrees to pay the broker a commission when the sale is complete.

 One side of the exterior of a building.
-Typically, this refers to the front, but can at times refer to the sides or the back.
-From a design standpoint, the facade sets the tone for the building and refers to the materials on the outside of the building such as brick, marble or brownstone.
+Typically, this refers to the front but can, at times, refer to the sides or the back.
+From a design standpoint, the facade sets the tone for the building and refers to the materials on the outside of the building, such as brick, marble, or brownstone.